IceCI/Documentation/source/pages/pipelines/structure.rst

   .. py:attribute:: when
     :type: When

     Defines a set of conditions to determine if a step should run for a given Git event.
-This attribute is optional - if not present, the step will run for every commit pushed to the repository.
+This attribute is optional - if not present, the step will run for every commit and every branch pushed to the repository.

     For full reference see :attr:`When`